 So I duly respected my part of the bargain, they did not need to kick my butt, or arrest me and they even occasionally honoured me with a salute and an appreciative look to my female passenger.

 But before I reached that point, I had to work hard to master the secrets of the two-wheels driving without having a proper instructor, while at the same time juggling with the brand and models that were at hand, their complexity, drive characteristics, their weight compared to mine (I’m not a tall or heavy guy), and most of all their degree of appeal to the young female public.

-Over a period of 3-4 summers, I started with the “smallest” of them all, a Gilera 50cc.
+I started with the “smallest” of them all, a Gilera 50cc.

 While I could officially drive it without any form of driving license, on the other hand it was not considered a ‘real’ motorcycle, but more a kind of ennobled moped.
 Nevertheless, it served me in sharpening my “on-the-road-on-two-wheels-feeling” and to learn a few do’s and don’ts about motorcycling without killing myself in the process.
 On the other hand, I was not making any progress with the girls issue: they either ignored me completely or worse, they turned the other way when I slowed down the boulevard, miserably failing to strike up a conversation, since I was actually too terrified to drive, look at them and speak at the same time.